Salesforce Flow vs Apex in 2026: A Decision Matrix for Admins, Developers & Consultants

 ContentVersioninsert, not just standard objects.
 This kills a common Apex Trigger use case (auto-classify uploaded docs). - Async path step preview.
 Flow Builder now shows the actual async-path execution timeline in test runs, so you can see when each scheduled path will fire.
 Previously you had to deploy and wait.

 On the Apex side: TypeScript-flavored Agent Script (covered in our Agentforce 360 guide) is the biggest 2026 change for developers.
-It doesn't replace Apex but adds a new authoring surface.
+It does not replace Apex but adds a new authoring surface, and the orgs adopting it early are reporting cleaner separation between agent logic and platform logic than the all-Apex era allowed.

 Common mistakes (and the fix)